1. Who first discovered the ruins of Harappa?

 Explanation: The bronze dancing girl is a masterpiece of Harappan art, showing advanced metal casting skills.

-74. Harappan religion was primarily:
+74. Harappan religion was primarily ____________.

 A) Monotheistic